bartonicek/plotscape/packages/plotscaper/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-In your viewer, you should now see something like the image above, however, your version should be fully interactive (the snapshot above is static is because `README.md` does not allow JavaScript, unfortunately).
+In your viewer, you should now see something like the image above, however, your version should be fully interactive (the above image is a static snapshot is because `README.md` does not allow JavaScript, unfortunately).

 Try moving your mouse somewhere over the big scatterplot on the top left, clicking and dragging to select some points.
 You should see the